boschresearch/STAAMS-Solver/README.md

 # STAAMS-Solver repository

-This repository provides a Simultaneous Task Allocation And Motion Scheduling (STAAMS) Solver based on Constraint Programming (CP) including a running example.
-The provided method is described in paper submitted to the Robotics and Automation Letters by Behrens et al [1].

-[1] Jan K. Behrens, Ralph Lange, Masoumeh Mansouri.
-A Constraint Programming Approach to Simultaneous Task Allocation and Motion Scheduling for Industrial Dual-Arm Manipulation Tasks.
-Submitted to RA-L 2019
+This repository provides a Simultaneous Task Allocation And Motion Scheduling (STAAMS) Solver based on Constraint Programming (CP), including a running example.
+The provided method is described in the paper "A Constraint Programming Approach to Simultaneous Task Allocation and Motion Scheduling for Industrial Dual-Arm Manipulation Tasks" by Behrens et al., accepted for ICRA 2019.
+An extended version of the paper is available at [arXiv:1901.07914 [cs.RO]](https://arxiv.org/abs/1901.07914).

+## Purpose of the project

+This software is a research prototype, solely developed for and published as part of the publications cited above.
+It will neither be maintained nor monitored in any way.

 ## Requirements, how to build, test, install, use, etc.